 - American Dragon Jake Long has an episode where Jake had to try to beat his best friend Spud in a talent contest in order to secure the prize (a magical MacGuffin) despite it being Spud's lifelong dream to win the contest.

-- The Kim Possible episode wherein Dr. Drakken introduced his brainwashing shampoo and cranium rinse, Ron did the Naked Mole Rap, and Kim sang "Say the Word".
+- The Kim Possible episode "Rappin' Drakken", where Dr. Drakken went on "American Starmaker" to promote his brainwashing shampoo and cranium rinse.
+Ron (filling in for Kim, who was fighting Shego backstage) did the Naked Mole Rap.

 - South Park: "Erection Day" follows Jimmy trying to get rid of his erection before the school talent show is over.